 Substance Abuse Problems and PTSD: How to Stop the Cycle

-A person usually develops PTSD symptoms within three months of experiencing the traumatic event, but there are cases where it has taken months or even years to develop.
-Flashbacks about the event, inability to concentrate, memory problems, insomnia, anger, irritability, and self-destructive behavior are some of the symptoms of this condition.
+A person usually develops PTSD symptoms within a few months of experiencing the traumatic event, but there are cases where it has taken months or even years to develop.
+Flashbacks about the event, inability to concentrate, memory problems, insomnia, anger, irritability, and self-destructive behavior are some of the common symptoms of this condition.

-Unfortunately, many people who have PTSD turn to drugs and alcohol to deal with their problems.
-The good news is that there are a number of steps that can be put into place to prevent substance abuse problems.
-Here are some tips for preventing substance abuse problems in PTSD patients:
+Unfortunately, many people who have PTSD turn to drugs and alcohol to deal with their emotions.
+The good news is that there are a number of steps to treat and prevent substance abuse problems.

-A combination of anti-anxiety medications and counseling can help a person cope with feelings of stress and anxiety.
-Many people turn to drugs and alcohol to try to cope with anxiety and depression, instead of turning to a behavioral health professionals.
+Medication & Counseling: A combination of anti-anxiety/depressant medications and counseling can help a person cope with feelings of stress and anxiety.
+Many people turn to drugs and alcohol to try to cope with anxiety and depression instead of turning to a behavioral health professional.

-Cognitive behavioral therapy is frequently recommended for people who have PTSD.
+Cognitive Behavioral Therapy: Cognitive behavioral therapy is often recommended for people who have PTSD.
 This form of therapy helps people understand how their thoughts can influence their feeling and behaviors and is effective for both mental health and substance abuse problems.

-If you or a woman you love is experiencing PTSD, substance abuse problems or addiction, a recovery program for women may be the answer.
-Remember that recovery from addiction and alcohol abuse treatment means learning how to cope with intensely emotional situations, and identifying when you need help and support.
-Treatment for addiction relapse, counseling, and aftercare can help you do this, so please call us today.
-Destination Hope: The Women’s Program is a full service addiction and women’s health treatment facility in Florida for women who suffer from substance abuse and behavioral health issues.
+Remember that recovery from addiction and alcohol abuse treatment means learning how to cope with intensely emotional situations and identifying when you need help and support.
+Treatment for addiction relapse, counseling, and proper aftercare can all help you do this, so please call us today.
+Destination Hopeis a full-service addiction treatment facility in Florida for people who suffer from substance abuse and behavioral health issues.